stefuiii/tp/docs/UserGuide.md

 # FastCard User Guide

-FastCard is a desktop contact manager that lets you control everything by typing commands.
-No clicking through menus required.
-If you're comfortable with a keyboard, you can add, find, and update contacts in seconds instead of minutes.
+FastCard is a desktop contact manager controlled largely by keyboard commands, letting you add, find, and update contacts in seconds; No fumbling with menus, Pure Speed!

 <!-- * Table of Contents -->
 ## **Table of Contents**